Saba Spice: The Incredibly Addictive Drink I Continue to Crave

 I had the pleasure of trying out this special liquor at two places.
-One was Queen’s Garden Resort, our hotel in Saba.
+One was Queen’s Garden Resort (see our full review here).
 We had a lovely dinner in the Bird’s Nest and then enjoyed Saba Spice as an after-dinner digestif.

 I believe most locals enjoy it over ice, but we had it neat.
 Great way to end a meal!

 The second place we sampled it was at the restaurant The Hideaway in Windwardside.
 I love having port after dinner, and Saba Spice is a great alternative.
 It had a distinct licorice flavor both times I tried it, so I’m assuming fennel is the featured spice.
 Delicious!